tartley/tartley.github.io/_posts/2009-07-18-ironpython-in-action.md

 important source of future Python adoption.

-This book is aimed to satisfy programmers coming from both the Python and the .NET worlds, and in this it seems to succeed.Â  It starts with quick overviews of concepts from each: 30 pages about Python as a language, and 17 pages about .NET as an environment (data types, events, delegates, Windows Forms, etc) - just enough to get everyone up to speed
+This book is aimed to satisfy programmers coming from both the Python and the .NET worlds, and in this it seems to succeed.
+It starts with quick overviews of concepts from each: 30 pages about Python as a language, and 17 pages about .NET as an environment (data types, events, delegates, Windows Forms, etc) - just enough to get everyone up to speed